Kindergarten Curriculum

 Science

-Kindergarten Makerspace is a STEAM-based program consisting of multiple seasonal or literature-based building challenges throughout the year, including but not limited to building a chair for Baby Bear; Native American dwellings; a gingerbread house; a bridge for the Three Billy Goats Gruff; and a boat.
+Kindergarten Makerspace is a STEAM-based program consisting of multiple seasonal or literature-based building challenges throughout the year, including but not limited to building a chair for Baby Bear, a Shelf for the Elf, a bridge for the Three Billy Goats Gruff, and an igloo.
+Students also enjoy learning about gardening by planting/watering seeds and observing chemical reactions with Mentos and Diet Coke.
 Small challenges are mixed in with the larger projects.

 Social & Emotional Development